elementary-data/elementary/README.md

 edr lineage -db my_db
 ```

-Afte you [configure sources to monitor](https://docs.elementary-data.com/guides/connection-profile), execute it using:
+After you [configure sources to monitor](https://docs.elementary-data.com/guides/sources-monitoring/configure-datasets-to-monitor), execute it using:
 ```bash
 edr monitor
 ```

+To continuously monitor your data, schedule this command to run periodically with your existing orchestration solution (we highly recommend running it at least once a day).

-## Documentation & Demo
+## Documentation

+Want to learn more on how to quickly get started with it? go to our [quickstart page](https://docs.elementary-data.com/quickstart).</br>
+Have questions about the configuration? go to our [configuration FAQ here](https://docs.elementary-data.com/guides/connection-profile).</br>
+Curious to learn about the different modules? use this [overview](https://docs.elementary-data.com/guides/modules-overview).</br>
 Our full documentation is [available here](https://docs.elementary-data.com/).
-We also created a short [demo video](https://docs.elementary-data.com/demo).

 ## Features

 **Data lineage**
-* **Lineage visualization**: Visual map of data flow and dependencies in the data warehouse.
+* **Lineage visualization**: Visual map of data flow and dependencies in the data warehouse, including legacy that is not managed by dbt.
-* **Dataset status**: Present data about freshness and volume on the lineage graph.
+* **Dataset status**: Present data about freshness, volume, permissions and more on the lineage graph itself.
-* **Accuracy**: Reflects the actual state in the DWH based on logs.
+* **Accuracy**: Reflects the actual state in the DWH based on logs and your query history.
 * **Plug-and-play**: No need for code changes.
 * **Graph filters**: Filter the graph by dataset, dates, direction, and depth.